rich-murphey/sqlx-actix-test/README.md

-This is an actix-web REST API server that uses sqlx to query postgres.
+This is an actix-web Json REST API server that uses sqlx to query postgres.

 The purpose of this app is to reproduce a protocol error.